Mitigating Included- and Omitted-Variable Bias in Estimates of Disparate Impact: Discussion

-The crossing of risk curves that we see in Figure~\ref{fig:discussion} is a potentially widespread phenomenon, and, to our knowledge, disparate impact law has not yet resolved the underlying conceptual ambiguity it invokes.
+The crossing of risk curves that we see in Figure~\ref{fig:policy} is a potentially widespread phenomenon, and, to our knowledge, disparate impact law has not yet resolved the underlying conceptual ambiguity it invokes.
 Many discussions of disparate impact tacitly assume that policies either consistently harm or help groups defined by protected traits.
-Such thinking can be seen in the original \emph{Griggs} ruling, where the Supreme Court aimed to proscribe policies that acted as ``built-in headwinds'' for minorities.
+Such thinking can be seen in the original \emph{Griggs} ruling, where the Supreme Court aimed to proscribe policies that acted as ``built-in headwinds'' for racial minorities.
 But, formally, disparate impact law concerns facially race-neutral policies, not intentional discrimination, and there is no theoretical or empirical guarantee that such policies will adversely impact all members of a particular group.

 A related issue is the extent to which concern for unjustified disparities compels decision makers to act optimally.
-For example, Figure~\ref{fig:discussion} suggests that officers are only marginally responsive to risk, with the lowest-risk individuals still frisked more than 40\% of the time.
-If, instead, officers frisked only the people with high probability of carrying a weapon, they could frisk far fewer individuals---and, in particular, far fewer minorities---while recovering the same number of weapons \citep{goel_2016a}.
-A more efficient frisk strategy could thus reduce the burdens of policing on minorities while still maintaining public safety.
-Such efficiency is indeed one of the aims of statistical risk assessment tools that are now used in the criminal justice system and beyond to guide high-stakes decisions \citep{monahan2016risk,corbett2018measure,chouldechova2018case,shroff2017predictive,goel2018accuracy}.
+This concern connects most closely to the third element of legal tests of disparate impact outlined in Section~\ref{ssec:background} above, namely, the existence of a less discriminatory alternative policy.
+For example, Figure~\ref{fig:policy} suggests that officers are only marginally responsive to risk, with the lowest-risk individuals still frisked more than 40\% of the time.
+If, instead, officers frisked only the people with high probability of carrying a weapon, they could frisk far fewer individuals---and, in particular, far fewer minority individuals---while recovering almost the same number of weapons~\citep{goel_2016a}.
+A more efficient frisk strategy could thus reduce the burdens of policing on racial minorities while still maintaining public safety.
+Such efficiency is indeed one of the aims of statistical risk assessment tools that are now used in the criminal justice system and beyond to guide high-stakes decisions~\citep{ monahan2016risk, corbett2018measure, chouldechova2018case, shroff2017predictive, goel2018accuracy }.
 If these tools are shown to reduce racial disparities, are policymakers obliged---legally or ethically---to adopt them?
-The role of efficiency in disparate impact claims has largely gone unanswered by the courts, and adds yet another subtlety to defining and measuring disparities.
+The role of efficiency in disparate impact claims has largely gone unanswered by the courts, adding yet another subtlety to defining and measuring disparities.
+Researchers have only recently taken up these questions~\citep{ corbett2018measure, raghavan2023should, bohren2022systemic, elzayn2023measuring, grossmanreconciling }.